Managing your money is a real life skill! There is a lot to learn and a lot of information out there, let us break it down for you.

 After you graduate, each year you will receive an annual statement which shows you your student loan amount and the yearly interest on top of this.

 With any loan you take out you pay interest for the amount you have burrowed until the loan is paid off.
 Student loans have the lowest interest rates compared to other loans.
-The MoneySavingExpert helps explain about student loan interest.
+MoneySavingExpert helps explain about student loan interest.

-Investing – Risk and reward
+Investing – risk and reward

 What is the difference between investments and gambling?

-An investment means you have…
+An investment means you have

 Gambling means you have…

-- done little or no research
+• done little or no research and the odds are unfavorable,

-- the activity is significantly motivated by entertainment or compulsion;
+• the activity is significantly motivated by entertainment or compulsion;

-- you do not have ownership of something tangible
+• you do not have ownership of something tangible

-- gambling is addictive so you will end up losing more money than you gained.
+• gambling is addictive so you will end up losing more money than you gained

 What is Insurance?